Return to T Ching Classics: Back to School

 School Library Journal’s Top 10 Graphic Novels (2017)

-Images acquired from the comic website, with permission of author/artist Katie O’Neill.
+Images acquired from the comic website, and used with permission from author/artist Kay O’Neill.